johnwarden/deliberati/content/post/2023-03-11-review-of-bayesian-inference.md

      alt="Reallocation of Probabilities Example"
      style="display: block; margin-left: auto; margin-right: auto; max-height: 800px" />

 <div style="font-size: smaller; padding-left: 20px; margin-bottom: 20px;">Illustration of sequential updating.
 The posterior after the first piece of evidence becomes the prior for the next piece of evidence.
-After the "Dead+Count" scenario is eliminated, probability mass is reallocated to the remaining possibility.</div>
+After the "Dead+Count" possibility is eliminated, probability mass is reallocated to the remaining possibility.</div>

+## All That Remains

 So what happens now that we've reached a point where there are no more possibilities to eliminate?
 At this point, no more inferences can be made.
 There is nothing more to learn -- at least with respect to the Case of the Disappearing Duchess.
 Holmes' has eliminated the impossible and the remaining possibility *must* be the truth.

-## All That Remains

-Bayesian inference can be thought of as the process of reducing uncertainty by eliminating the impossible, and increasing the probability of "all that remains" so that it sums to 100%.
+It's not always possible to eliminate all uncertainty such that only one possibility remains.
+But Bayesian inference can be thought of as the process of reducing uncertainty: eliminating the impossible, and increasing the probability of "all that remains" so that it sums to 100%.

 > When you have eliminated the impossible, the probability of all that remains, no matter how improbable, must sum to 100%
 >
 > -- Sherlock Thomas Bayes Holmes (Jonathan Warden)

-## Constantly Decreasing Entropy

-From an information-theoretic perspective, fewer possibilities means less *entropy*.
-Every time a possibility is eliminated from the probability distribution, the distribution's entropy decreases.
-If all but one possibility have been eliminated, then no uncertainty remains, at which point entropy is zero.

 ## Updating Beliefs based on Evidence

-What makes Bayesian inference so powerful is that learning can shift beliefs in another things, sometimes in non-intuitive ways.
+What makes Bayesian inference so powerful is that learning about one thing can shift beliefs in other things, sometimes in non-intuitive ways.

 For example, learning that the Duchess is dead **decreased** the probability that the Duke did it (from 75% to 50%), and **increased** the probability that the Count did it (from 25% to 50%).

-How is this so?
-You can see this visually in the four charts below.
+How can this be?
+This is demonstrated visually in the four charts below.
 The first row of charts we have already seen: they show Holmes' priors on the left, and his posteriors after learning that the Duchess is dead on the right.

 The second row of charts show the same probabilities, but this time the charts show the *total* for each possible *culprit*.
 The Duke is the culprit in two different scenarios in the priors, so the total prior probability for the Duke is 50% + 25% = 75%.
 The total prior probability for the Count is 25%.